Fixed Price TPLO fee includes initial consultation and FREE 6-8 week follow-up re-examination & x-rays

 Diagnosis The diagnosis is often made on palpation/manipulation of the stifle, although in some dogs this may require sedation.
 X-rays will show signs of osteoarthritis (OA or ‘arthritis’).
 Early cases may be less easy to diagnose, sometimes requiring exploratory surgery/arthroscopy to visually examine the cruciate ligament.

-Treatment Some small dogs (less than 15kg) may do ok with a period of rest and antiinflammatories alone, although surgery is generally considered to offer a quicker and more reliable recovery (often terriers, such as Westies, will need surgery).
+Treatment Some small dogs (less than 15kg) may do ok with a period of rest and antiinflammatories alone, although surgery is generally considered to offer a quicker and more reliable recovery (often terriers, such as Westies, will need surgery due to a ).
 Larger dogs are unlikely to do well without surgery and so surgery is always advised.
 Surgery involves examination of the menisci, so that any torn pieces can be removed, and stabilisation of the joint.
 Numerous stabilisation techniques have been described.
 A restraining suture can be placed around the outside of the joint to try to replicate the function of the torn ligament (known as extracapsular or lateral retinacular suture stabilisation) but these sutures frequently stretch or break, with recurrent instability.
-At Anderson Moores we recommend Tibial Plateau Levelling Osteotomy (TPLO) for most dogs and occasionally Tibial Tuberosity Advancement (TTA) -these techniques change the geometry of the tibia to counteract the forces that are responsible for the instability.
-These techniques are robust, reliable and provide a consistently early and good return to function.
-They are however very technical procedures and in the wrong hands complications can be serious.
+Tibial tuberosity advancement (TTA, also referred to as MMP) is another option although published studies and our experience suggest that this technique is not as robust or as effective as our prefered technique, TPLO.
+At Anderson Moores we recommend Tibial Plateau Levelling Osteotomy (TPLO) for almost all dogs (and often cats too).
+TPLO changes the geometry of the tibia to counteract the forces that are responsible for the instability.
+TPLO provides a robust repair which is very reliable and results in a consistently early and good return to limb function.
+TPLO is however a very technical procedure and in the wrong hands complications can be serious.
 At Anderson Moores our specialist surgeons perform hundreds of these procedures every year and the risk of complications is very low.
 Published research studies from the University of Cornell confirm that TPLO returns dogs to better limb function than suture stabilisation in the short and medium term and in a 2016 study it is reported that TPLO is superior to TTA (Krotscheck et al Veterinary Surgery 2016: TPLO returned dogs to normal function by 6-12 months whereas TTA did not).

-If your pet has ruptured their cruciate ligament please be aware that there are variations on the TTA procedure based on a human procedure (the Modified Macquet Procedure or MMP) which are designed to make the surgery easier and quicker for inexperienced surgeons.
-These procedures can be expected to have equivalent success rates to TTA (although complication rates may be different), and so may not be as successful as TPLO.
-We have seen a number of catastrophic complications following the performance of these surgeries by non-specialist veterinary surgeons and we would urge owners to be cautious in choosing their surgeon.
+We have seen a number of catastrophic complications following the performance of some TTA/MMP -type surgeries by non-specialist veterinary surgeons and we would urge owners to be cautious in choosing their surgeon.
 Always ask your surgeon what level of orthopaedic expertise they have, what procedure they are going to perform, how many of these procedures they have performed and what complications they have encountered.
 And remember you can always ask you first opinion vet for a referral to a Specialist surgeon who performs hundreds of these surgeries every year safely and with great success rates.

 'Evidence most strongly supports the TPLO as a procedure that allows a dog with naturally occurring unilateral cruciate disease to return to normal clinical function.'
 Bergh MS & others (2014) Systematic Review of Surgical Treatments for Cranial Cruciate Ligament Disease in Dogs.
 Journal of the American Animal Hospital Association 50:5